 The columbard, a delicate white grape strain with high acidity, is used to produce two wines: Sandiani, our white wine, and Moon-Ways our Orange Wine, a wine we produced by long soaking of the white grapes in their skin.

-The Carignan, a variety that was underappreciated in Israel for many years but is now getting its due recognition, is used for our Rosé and two red wines from two old vineyards, Shuni and Um-Tut.
+The Carignan, a variety that was underappreciated in Israel for many years but is now getting its due recognition, is used for four red wines from three old vineyards, Snonit, Shuni and Um-Tut.
 These are Mediterranean wines, full of character.

-We use the red Syrah, Petit Syrah and Cabernet Sauvignon for our Moon-A – rich, deep and broad wine.
+We use the red Syrah for our As Is – rich, deep and broad wine.